 Any employee of the Council who is a member of the LGPS and who is aged 55 or over can reduce their hours or grade and draw their pension benefits whilst continuing in employment.
 Approval for this must be sought from the appropriate senior officer, which will be the City Treasurer where there is a cost to the Authority.
-Pension benefits may be actuarially reduced if they are paid before the age of 65.
+In accordance with scheme regulations, Pension benefits may be actuarially reduced if they are paid before an individual's normal retirement age.